JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/testing.md

 - The register page should contain one <b>START</b> button.
 Once clicked should display 15 questions as input forms, always in the same order.
 - The data inputted into these forms should be sent to and stored in the database.
 - Once the end of the type form questions has been reached, the page will display a router linked <b>Submit</b> button.
-- The <b>Submit</b> button should router link take the user to the Login page where they can then login.
+- The <b>Submit</b> button should router link take the user to the Login page where they can then log in.

 <h3 align="center"><b>Homepage Page</b></h3>

 - The Homepage should have the navbar component at the top containing the HouseHomies logo, and router linked headers, “Home”, “Matches”, “Profile, “Settings” and social media icon links respectively from left to right.
 - The “Home” link should router link the user to the Homepage page.
 - The “Profile” link should router link the user to the User-profile page.
 -	The “Matches” link should router link the user to the Matches page.
 -	The “Settings” heading should contain a hover over dropdown menu with two router linked headings, “About Us” and “Logout”.
--	In the centre of the page should be an html section containing cascading profile information of other users, pulled and displayed from the API.
+-	In the centre of the page should be an HTML section containing cascading profile information of other users, pulled and displayed from the API.
 This includes profile picture, Preferred Name, Location, Gender, Age, Religion, Contact Number, University Course, Budget, BIO.
 -	On the left centre of the card component should be an interactive cross button.
-If clicked the current displayed user should be removed from view and should not be matched with the signed in user.
-The users card should then not be displayed a second time.
+If clicked, the currently displayed user should be removed from view and should not be matched with the signed-in user.
+The user's card should then not be displayed a second time.
--	 On the right centre of the card component should be an intercative tick button.
-If clicked the current displayed user should also be removed from view.
-However, if their profile preferences match with the signed in user then a smaller card component should appear saying "It's a match!" and the displayed user should then appear alongisde other matched cards on the "Matches" page.
+-	 On the right centre of the card component should be an interactive tick button.
+If clicked, the currently displayed user should also be removed from view.
+However, if their profile preferences match with the signed-in user then a smaller card component should appear saying "It's a match!" and the displayed user should then appear alongside other matched cards on the "Matches" page.

 <h3 align="center"><b>Matches Page</b></h3>